How Social Media Affects SEO

 When optimizing your social media profiles, it’s essential to maintain consistency in each of the elements listed above, as we know for a fact that doing so is a positive ranking factor.
 This means choosing either your name or your practice’s name for business citations and sticking with this selection across all SEO and marketing opportunities.
 For example, if you decide to market yourself by your practice’s name (let’s go with Rosemont Media to keep things simple), the page title for your Facebook account should be “Rosemont Media,” the username for your account should be “Rosemont Media,” and the URL for your account should be “facebook.com/rosemontmedia.”
 Though it may be tempting, you do not want to stuff keywords into these locations (e.g. facebook.com/sandiegoplasticsurgeon or facebook.com/sandiegocosmeticdentist) unless, of course, this is the name of your practice.

-So, just to recap: You need to be consistent with branding on Facebook, Twitter, Instagram, and other social media sites, and however you choose to market your practice must be a long-term decision – it does not make sense to mix and match your business citations across multiple platforms.
-Since social media is expected to only gain momentum in the future, it is clear that businesses should frequently utilize the various available networks as part of a long-term strategy.
+So, just to recap: Quality supersedes quantity when it comes to optimizing social media for SEO benefits, and you need to be consistent with branding on Facebook, Twitter, Instagram, and other social media sites.
+Furthermore, however you choose to market your practice must be a long-term decision – it does not make sense to mix and match your business citations across multiple platforms.
+Since social media will likely only gain momentum in the future, it’s clear that businesses should frequently utilize the various networks available as part of a long-term strategy.
 In fact, social media sites (particularly Facebook) already tend to rank very well under doctor or practice name searches, which presents an excellent reputation management opportunity.
 By following these relatively simple tips, you can stay ahead of the game as search engines put more weight on the details of your social media presence.

-If you’re ready to optimize your business through the power of networks like Facebook, Twitter, and more, contact us to learn how our social media professionals can help.
+If you’re ready to optimize your business through the power of networks like Facebook, Instagram, and more, contact us to learn how our social media professionals can help.